avatar-kaleb/kalebmckelvey-site/blog/new-site-gatsby-material-style.md

 This site will give me experience with Markdown, React, and static site generators - three important skillsets with a web dev career at the moment.

-[Gatsby](https://www.gatsbyjs.org/) has many quick and easy starter packers, and for a small blog / portfolio site like mine the limitations it has won't bother me.
+[Gatsby](https://www.gatsbyjs.org/) has many quick and easy starter packers, and for a small blog/portfolio site like mine, the limitations it has won't bother me.

 ### Material Design

-With the Googlez upgrading material design this year, and being a huge fan, I wanted to stay updated through this side project with their new design specifications.
+With the Googlez upgrading material design this year and being a huge fan, I wanted to stay updated through this side project with their new design specifications.

-I decided to use the react-md framework for now, but plan to begin creating my own components from scratch with styled components in the future!
+I decided to use the react-md framework for now, but plan to begin creating my own components from scratch with styled-components in the future!

 ### Free99

 Would you believe me if I told that I paid Dreamhost 120 a year for shared hosting for my old WordPress site?

 Well not anymore!
-Thanks to being a little tech savvy, I won't be needing the WordPress admin screen or the ease it provides the non techy world anymore.
+Thanks to being a little tech-savvy, I won't be needing the WordPress admin screen or the ease it provides to managing a blog.

-Gatsby and [Netlify](https://netlify.com) offer generous free tiers, and my site will be ran for free from now on 🚀.
+Gatsby and [Netlify](https://netlify.com) offer generous free tiers, and my site will be running for free from now on 🚀.

 ### Markdown and Netlify CMS

-I will be writing blog posts utilizing the Netlify CMS that easily integrates with Gatsby, while utilizing Markdown for new articles!
+I will be writing blog posts utilizing the Netlify CMS that easily integrates with Gatsby while utilizing Markdown for new articles!

 It all just works!!